robotique-udes/zeus_rover/steve_nav/README.md

 Converts a 3D point cloud into a laser scan and keeps only the points belonging to obstacles (aka no ground points).
 Two versions are used: a simple versions that simply considers all points within a certain height range as obstacles and another version which estimates the ground normal to do ground segmentation.

 ### Usage
+For a simple obstacle detection feeding the complete pointcloud to the node that transform it into a laserscan.
+The more complicated version uses an obstacle detector that segments the pointcloud into 2: 1 for the obtsacles and 1 for the ground.
+The node is then feed the obstacle pointcloud.
 ```bash
 roslaunch steve_nav obstacle_detector_simple.launch
 ```